 No one can make you feel inferior without your consent.” – Eleanor Roosevelt

 I’ve always loved this quote.
-Read more of my favorite quotes here.

-In essence it seems so simple, doesn’t it!
+In essence, it seems so simple, doesn’t it!
 It means we should never feel inferior to anyone because we never give our consent but of course human nature is much more complex than that.

-Unfortunately we give our consent all the time.
+Unfortunately, we give our consent all the time.
 We feel inferior much more than we should.

 How do we stop feeling inferior?
 We need techniques to deal with our feelings.
 What do I mean by a technique?

 It’s a plan of action to take when a feeling of inferiority has been triggered.
 People are different and so are the reasons we feel inferior, so let’s look at a few different techniques you could try.
 See which ones work for you.

 Disclosure – This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Any compensation I receive does not affect the price you pay.

 Good old logic and reasoning.
 You can’t go past it to sort through a minor annoyance when it comes to feeling interior.
 Sometimes applying logic can help a great deal.

 We know that a piece of information is not true.
 We look at the facts in an unemotional manner and come to a solid conclusion.
 Or we know for sure we are right about something (and I don’t mean this in an arrogant sort of way, just that we know our facts are correct).

 Granted this one isn’t for the big-ticket inferiority items but logic can definitely help with those moments where we take an honest, objective look at something and can brush it aside as not relevant.